Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 #### RX Grp
 Selects which RX group is assigned to teh current channel (DMR only).

-Pressing the **Green** menu key confirms the changes and saves the settings to the codeplug, or in the case of the VFO the changes are saved to the non-volatile settings.
+Pressing the **Green** menu key confirms the changes.

+Pressing **Function + Green** saves the settings to the codeplug, or in the case of the VFO the changes are saved to the non-volatile settings.
 Pressing the **Red** menu key closes the menu without making any changes to the channel.

 ### Credits Screen